 Welcome to Duke University Medical Center’s Predoctoral Internship Training Program in Clinical Psychology in the Department of Psychiatry and Behavioral Sciences.
 The program, started in 1948 and accredited by the American Psychological Association since 1957, has 10 full-time interns across two major tracks: Adult Psychology and Child Psychology.
-Psychology Interns work in a number of clinical settings throughout Duke University Health System, the largest private University medical center in the Southeastern United States.
+Psychology Interns work in a number of clinical settings throughout Duke University Health System.

-The primary aim of the Duke Internship Program is to provide both the training to ensure the acquisition of profession-wide competencies while giving opportunities to pursue depth into a specific concentration of Clinical Psychology.
-Training takes place within the context and spirit of the scientist-practitioner and clinical scientist models with the goal to produce Clinical Psychologists able to thrive in a variety of academic and health care settings.
+Aim #1 of the Internship Program: The overall aim of the Duke Internship Program is to provide the breadth of training to ensure the development of all profession-wide competencies.
+Training takes place within the context and spirit of the scientist-practitioner and clinical scientist models with the aim to produce Clinical Psychologists able to thrive in a variety of academic and health care settings.

 ADULT PSYCHOLOGY TRACK